chivalry/filemaker-custom-functions/README.md

 The template is what would normally show between FileMaker's parameter list and the custom function code.
 For example, if there was a function actually called Template and it actually took two parameters as above, the template line would have `Template ( _param_1 )`.
-If there's no parameters for the function, the template should not have parenthesis.
+If there're no parameters for the function, the template should not have parenthesis.

 The example portion should be a sort of unit test for the function, something that, once the custom function has been defined, would allow a developer to copy and paste into the